 - Participate in the Big Bang!
 Business Competition—a forum for students, researchers and faculty to collaborate, develop and test business visions and plans.
 You will receive invaluable feedback from industry executives, entrepreneurs, business leaders, venture capitalists and angel investors on how to create and refine your business concept.
 Keller Pathway Fellows must enter and participate in the Big Bang! through at least the second round.

 The Keller Pathway Fellowship program spans one academic year, September through June.
+Applications open in spring, and institute staff select five Keller Pathway Fellows for the following academic year.

-- Opening dinner with BD Fellows
+- Opening dinner with Busines Development Fellows

 - Monthly mentoring meetings and Big Bang!
 Business Competition workshops begin.